SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 to create a bootable 12G cinder volume from image `IMGUUID` that gets tied to the VM instance life cycle.)

-# Naming policies
+# Naming policy compliance

 To be certified as an SCS compliant x86-64 IaaS platform, you must offer all standard SCS flavors according to the previous section.
 (We may define a mechanism that allows exceptions to be granted in a way that makes this very transparent and visible to clients.)

-You are allowed to understate your performance; you may implement a SCS-1Vl-1-5 flavor with a flavor that actually implements SCS-1T-1-5n (i.e. you dedicate a secured hyperthread instead of high oversubscription) or even SCS-1D-1.5-8s (1 dedicated core, 50% more RAM and a 8GiB SSD).
+You are allowed to understate your performance; you may implement a SCS-1V-1-5 flavor with a flavor that actually implements SCS-1T-1-5n (i.e. you dedicate a secured hyperthread instead of high oversubscription) or even SCS-1D-1.5-8s (1 dedicated core, 50% more RAM and a 8GiB SSD).

+Flavor names indicating certain capabilities must *at least* provide these.

-We expect all cloud providers to offer the short, less specific flavor names (such as SCS-8V:32:100).
+We expect all cloud providers to offer the short, less specific flavor names (such as SCS-8V-32-100).
 Larger providers that offer more details are expected to still also offer the short variants for usability and easier portability, even beyond the mandated flavors.